yliess86/PhDThesis/thesis.md

 #### Autoencoders {#sec:ae}

 [+ae]{.full .plural} are part of a family of feedforward [+nn]{.plural} for which the input tensor is the same as the output tensor.
-They encode (compress), the input into a low dimensional code in a latent space, and then decoder (reconstruct) the original input from this compressed representation (see @fig:gai_autoencoder).
-An +ae is built using two network parts, an encoder, +nn that reduces the input dimension, a decoder that recover the input from the reduced tensor, and a reconstruction objective.
+They encode (compress), the input into a low-dimensional code in a latent space, and then decode (reconstruct) the original input from this compressed representation (see @fig:gai_autoencoder).
+An +ae is built using two network parts, an encoder $E$, +nn that reduces the input dimension, a decoder $D$ that recovers the input $x$ from the reduced tensor $z$, and a reconstruction objective.
 This architecture can be viewed as a dimensionality reduction technique but can be used as a generative model.
-By feeding the decoder with arbitrary latent codes, one can generate unseen data points similar to the training distribution by interpolation.
+By feeding the decoder $D$ with arbitrary latent codes $z$, one can generate unseen data points $\hat{x}$ similar to the training distribution by interpolation.
 Additional training objectives can be used to disentangle the latent representation so that the data points are organized mindfully in the latent space, semantically for example.

 ![[+ae]{.full} architecture.](./figures/core_gai_autoencoder.svg){#fig:gai_autoencoder}